sul-dlss-labs/estimation/template.md

 Document scoping assumptions made and constraints given while producing the estimate.
 Surface these explicitly to ensure all parties have a shared understanding or what is included within, or without, the scope of the work.

+### Assumptions

+### Out of Scope

+## Work To Do

+Describe the work in more detail, broken down into chunks of work that help with determining estimate.

+### Stretch Goals

+(optional) Describe any closely related work that is not MVP but would be useful.
+May be related to some 'Out of Scope' work above.

 ## Risks / Challenges / External Dependencies

 Write up potential risks, challenges, or external dependencies that could significantly affect the produced estimate.